wavesplatform/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/readme.md

    </details>

-   Approxmate size of the latest database is 35 GB (in November 2019).
+   Approxmate size of the latest database is 48 GB (in June 2020).

 2. Run the checksum with some tool to test files (checksum of the **blockchain_last.tar** file should be the same as inside **blockchain_last.tar.SHA1SUM** file).